ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 Try this:

-• Sit near your child while they begin homework or cleaning
+• Sit near your child while they start homework or a chore

-• Offer presence without pressure or constant instructions
+• Offer presence without pressure or constant instruction

 4. Focus on Positive Reinforcement